- Application Deadline

-A Simons Fellowship in Theoretical Physics provides salary replacement for up to 50 percent (up to a maximum of $100,000) of the Fellow’s current academic-year salary, whether normally paid over 9 or 12 months, and up to $25,000 for expenses related to the leave.
+A Simons Fellowship in Theoretical Physics in 2021 will provide salary replacement for up to 50 percent (up to a maximum of $100,000) of the Fellow’s current academic-year salary, whether normally paid over 9 or 12 months, and up to $10,000 for expenses related to the leave.
 The Fellow’s home institution will receive an additional 20 percent overhead on allowable expenses.
 Please note that the foundation’s indirect cost policy allows up to 20 percent of direct cost expenditures.
-Any unspent funds at the end of the award must be returned to the Simons Foundation.

 Number of Awards

-The foundation expects to award up to 12 theoretical physics fellowships each year.
+The foundation expects to award up to 10 theoretical physics fellowships for 2022.

 How to Apply